RichardKingg/calculator-TOP/README.md

 In this project we will be building a calculator with all the basic functions calculators must have... right?

+Almost everything is done, only buttons missing functions are MRC, M- and M+.

 Pseudocode:
 1- Calculator must add, substract, multiply and divide.
 2- Create structure in html